madronalabs/soundplanelib/README.md

     $ xcodebuild -project soundplanelib.xcodeproj -target helloSoundplane -configuration Debug
     $ open examples/Debug/helloSoundplane

 To install soundplanelib.a and the headers for use in other applications, run the install target from the build directory:

     $  xcodebuild -project soundplanelib.xcodeproj -target install

 All of the XCode targets can also be run from the XCode GUI app.

 ### Linux

-## NOTE: UNTESTED PLEASE HALP

 On Linux, the libusb library is used for USB communications.
-On Ubuntu, the following command should install it:
+On Ubuntu/Debian the following command should install it:

     $ sudo apt-get install cmake libusb-1.0.0-dev

 In order to fetch source dependencies and build, the following commands can be used (in a terminal)